Translation Prize

 Winners are chosen by a jury of translators and literary professionals and honored at an annual Awards Ceremony.

-Our winners and finalists were celebrated at an Awards Ceremony on June 18, 2024 in New York City.
+Our winners and finalists were celebrated at an Awards Ceremony on June 25, 2025 at the New York Society Library.